 Project Management and the Part II Thesis

 Assessment of your ability to manage your project is an integral part of the Examiners' overall evaluation of your thesis.
-The Examination Regulations require that your Part II thesis includes a compulsory final chapter on the project management aspects of your investigation.
-The chapter should include a reflective account, of no more than 1,500 words, of how you managed your project and copies of the three project management forms which you may refer to in the reflective account.
+The Examination Regulations require that your Part II thesis includes a compulsory final chapter covering project management, health, safety and risk assessment processes, and the ethical and sustainability considerations relevant to your project and its outcomes.
+The chapter should include a reflective account, of no more than 3,000 words, of how you managed your project and copies of the three project management forms which you may refer to in the reflective account.

 It is important that you provide in this compulsory chapter a good description of the way in which you managed your project in order that the scientific fruits of your labour could be borne.
 The following are some ideas that might help you to plan this chapter (N.B. they are not exhaustive and should not be considered as template):